 Apr 2, 2025

-When your manufacturing organization is experiencing a crisis, the last thing you want to do is add more oil to the fire!
-But in a technical industry like manufacturing, many people don’t have the skills they need to safely and effectively address a dangerous situation, like how to de-escalate a conflict or communicate a safety issue to their team.
+When your manufacturing organization faces a crisis, the last thing you want is to add fuel to the fire.
+Yet in technical environments, many leaders lack the skills needed to safely de escalate conflict or clearly communicate safety concerns.

 2:23 – In manufacturing, there can be a lack of critical thinking